-- Understand the contribution alliances can make in developing and implementing your strategy.
+- Gain insights into the role of collaboration in developing and implementing your organisation’s strategy

-- Learn to design effective alliances.
-Acquire specific frameworks in partner selection, network development and alliance design
+- Improve your ability to design effective alliances, and acquire frameworks for partner selection, ecosystem development and alliance design

-The programme is designed for senior line managers and executives directly involved in running collaborative efforts and making key decisions about alliances and partnerships.
-Executives involved in cross-company collaborations on a day-to-day basis and who are directly responsible for their outcomes are likely to benefit most.
+This programme is designed for senior line managers and executives directly involved in running collaborative efforts and making key decisions related to partnerships, alliances and ecosystems.
+Executives involved in cross-company collaborations on a day-to-day basis, or who are responsible for building and managing digital platforms, are likely to benefit most.